Arlo and Janis by Jimmy Johnson for March 02, 2021

 20. Missing large

-R. A. Schwartz about 3 years ago
+R. A. Schwartz over 3 years ago

 I inherited my mother’s fine china and her Christmas dishes.
 Pre-pandemic we used the china 1 – 2 times a year (Thanksgiving and Easter).
 My aunt said she was the envy of her friends as she knew someone who actually still used the family china.
 The biggest drawback to fine china is that is should be washed by hand but I put them in the dishwasher anyway (I’d rather enjoy using them then worry about the minute layers of pattern being etched off in the dishwasher).
 The Christmas dishes, however, get used from Thanksgiving to New Year every year.
 I doubt my daughter will keep the fine china when she inherits them but that’s her decision to make.